Core Services Layer

-Introduced in iOS 3, the Store Kit framework (
+The Store Kit framework (

-The Store Kit focuses on the financial aspects of a transaction, ensuring that transactions occur securely and correctly.
-Your application handles the other aspects of the transaction, including the presentation of a purchasing interface and the downloading (or unlocking) of the appropriate content.
+Store Kit focuses on the financial aspects of a transaction, ensuring that transactions occur securely and correctly.
+Your app handles the other aspects of the transaction, including the presentation of a purchasing interface and the downloading (or unlocking) of the appropriate content.
 This division of labor gives you control over the user experience for purchasing content.
 You decide what kind of purchasing interface you want to present to the user and when to do so.
-You also decide on the delivery mechanism that works best for your application.
+You also decide on the delivery mechanism that works best for your app.